MislavJaksic/Practice/CrackingTheCodingInterview/README.md

 Cracking The Coding Interview is a book written by Gayle Laakmann McDowell.
 It promises to help the reader get a great coding job.
-Be it as it may, what it does have is a lot of interesting problems and solutions.
+Be it as it may, what it does have is a lot of interesting problems (and solutions).

 ### Introduction

 Candidates have to solve interview questions.
-To solve them ,you need to practice developing fresh algorithms.
+To solve them they need to practise developing fresh algorithms.

 ### Interview process